xorj/weather-app/README.md

 # [Weather App](https://xorj.github.io/weather-app/)

 A React weather application to get the temperature, weather condition and whether it is day or night of a particular city using `accuweather`.
-A free weather api.

 ## User Stories